SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters.md

 - [Thresholds](xref:I-DOCSIS_parameters_thresholds)

-# Aggregated parameter descriptions
+## Aggregated parameter descriptions

 - **Number Market**: Calculated.
-The total number of associated Markets.
+The total number of associated markets.
 Calculated via aggregation.

 - **Number Hub**: Calculated.
-The total number of associated Hubs.
+The total number of associated hubs.
 Calculated via aggregation.

 - **Number CCAP Core**: Calculated.
-The total number of associated CCAP Cores.
+The total number of associated CCAP cores.
 Calculated via aggregation.

 - **Number Service Group**: Calculated.
-The total number of associated Service Groups.
+The total number of associated service groups.
 Calculated via aggregation.

 - **Number CM**: Calculated.
 The total number of associated CMs.
 Calculated via aggregation.

 - **Number CM Offline**: Calculated.
-The total number of associated CMs that do not have Operational status.
+The total number of associated CMs that do not have an operational status.

   Calculated by aggregating the number of CMs reported as offline by the CCAP (OID: 1.3.6.1.4.1.4491.2.1.20.1.3.1.6) (1 Other = Offline, 8 Operational = Online, any other value = Initializing).

 - **Percentage CM Offline**: Calculated.
-The percentage of assicated offline CMs, from the CCAP perspective.
+The percentage of associated offline CMs, from the CCAP perspective.

   Calculated based on the CMs reported as offline by the CCAP (OID: 1.3.6.1.4.1.4491.2.1.20.1.3.1.6) (1 Other = Offline, 8 Operational = Online, any other value = Initializing).

 - **Number CM DOCSIS 2.0**: Calculated.
-The total number of assocaited cable modems that report their DOCSIS version as a version within the 2.0 range.
+The total number of associated cable modems that report their DOCSIS version as a version within the 2.0 range.

 - **Number CM DOCSIS 3.0**: Calculated.
-The total number of assocaited cable modems that report their DOCSIS version as a version within the 3.0 range.
+The total number of associated cable modems that report their DOCSIS version as a version within the 3.0 range.

 - **Number CM DOCSIS 3.1**: Calculated.
-The total number of assocaited cable modems that report their DOCSIS version as a version within the 3.1 range.
+The total number of associated cable modems that report their DOCSIS version as a version within the 3.1 range.

 - **Number CM DOCSIS 1.x**: Calculated.
-The total number of assocaited cable modems that report their DOCSIS version as a version within the 1.x range.
+The total number of associated cable modems that report their DOCSIS version as a version within the 1.x range.

 - **Number CM DOCSIS Other**: Calculated.
-The total number of assocaited cable modems that are unable to report their DOCSIS version or is outside of the known range.
+The total number of associated cable modems that are unable to report their DOCSIS version or for which the DOCSIS version is outside of the known range.

 - **Number CM Ping Unreachable**: Calculated.
-The number of associated CMs that are reporting the ping status "Unreachable".
+The number of associated CMs that report the ping status "Unreachable".

 - **Percentage CM Ping Unreachable**: Calculated.
-The percentage of associated CMs that are reporting the ping status "Unreachable".
+The percentage of associated CMs that report the ping status "Unreachable".

 - **Percentage Utilization**: Calculated.
 The average utilization of all associated DS channels.

 - **Average Latency**: Calculated.
 The average latency for all associated CMs.
-Only reachable CMs via ping count towards this KPI.
+Only CMs that can be reached via ping count towards this KPI.

 - **Average Jitter**: Calculated.
 The average jitter for all associated CMs.
-Only reachable CMs via ping count towards this KPI.
+Only CMs that can be reached via ping count towards this KPI.

 - **Average Packet Loss Rate**: Calculated.
 The average packet loss rate for all associated CMs.
-Only reachable CMs via ping count towards this KPI.
+Only CMs that can be reached via ping count towards this KPI.

 - **Number QAM DS Channels**: Calculated.
-The total number of associated Downstream channels.
+The total number of associated downstream channels.
 Calculated via aggregation.

 - **Number QAM US Channels**: Calculated.
-The total number of associated Upstream channels.
+The total number of associated upstream channels.
 Calculated via aggregation.

 - **Percentage DS Utilization**: Calculated.
-The average channel utilization of associated Downstream channels.
+The average channel utilization of associated downstream channels.
 Calculated via aggregation.

 - **Percentage US Utilization**: Calculated.
-The average channel utilization of associated Upstream channels.
+The average channel utilization of associated upstream channels.
 Calculated via aggregation.